Rating Indicator

 Semantic Colors

-Semantic colors denote standard value states (such as positive, negative, and warning).
+Semantic colors denote standard value states (such as positive, negative, and critical).
 Each color has the same basic meaning in all contexts.

 Industry-Specific Colors (Indication Colors)